AMacumber/D4G_BCGO_Engagement/ReadMe.md

 * prepare data
 * Random Forest and evaluation

+**Step 08 Data Show**
+* show how number of visits, distance from clubhouse and age during first year are related to engaged members

 **Test_Members_Unique_Stats**
 * Small analysis to compare unique members found in Attendance and Member data